AlaaAlassi/CppND-Capstone-Multi-Agent-A-Start/README.md

 # Collsiion Tests
-To validate if the algorthim is avoiding collisions two tests have been developed the first tests examisn what is called swapping conflict, that is when two robots sawp thier locations.
+To validate if the algorthim is avoiding collisions two tests have been developed the first test examines what is called a swapping conflict, that is when two robots sawp thier locations.
 Or as expressed mathmatically in [2]

  P<sub>a</sub>(t) = P<sub>b</sub> (t+1) AND P<sub>b</sub>(t) = P<sub>a</sub> (t+1)